 The aim of the India Platform is to bring Europe and India closer to each other by building relationships at different levels and with different actors in society (more information can be found in the vision note).
 Education is identified as one of the domains where fruitful collaboration between Europe and India can take place.
-This ‘Ventures Visit’ is a way of exploring opportunities for collaboration between European and Indian teachers, researchers, schools, companies and other institutions or actors working in the domain of education, from different European countries.
+This ‘Ventures Visit’ was a way of exploring opportunities for collaboration between European and Indian teachers, researchers, schools, companies and other institutions or actors working in the domain of education, from different European countries.

 Where can India and Europe help each other?

 Established and implemented during the British colonial era, the Indian education system is very similar to the European systems.
 It provides education to a very large population and confronts many challenges in doing this.
 The dynamic and living body of European educational ideas could help to deal with these challenges.
 Especially in areas such as teaching methodologies, guiding students, early childhood care, teacher training, youth work, … India could learn from the European experience.
 Vice-versa, European education could learn from the Indian experience in multilingual teaching, in going about with diversity in general and with the local culture and traditions.
 When visited carefully, Indian schools have interesting things to learn from, both on the traditional side (e.g. from mnemo-technical and other traditional Indian teaching methods.
 As for modern methods: Indians are very active in the realm of STEM, skills development and ICT-supported education.

-The first Education Ventures Visits will focus on early childhood care and primary and secondary school education.
-The India Platform will guide the participants through the opportunities and challenges of the South Indian education sector – including visits to different schools and educational organisations – and bring them into contact with potential partners that match their interests.
+The first Education Ventures Visits focused on early childhood care and primary and secondary school education.
+The India Platform guided the participants through the opportunities and challenges of the South Indian education sector – including visits to different schools and educational organisations – and brought them into contact with potential partners that match their interests.

 Brecht Degeyter, Bachelor in education, secondary education: Biology, English and Advanced bachelor in education: remedial teaching and specific needs: